Electric, Gas & Water savings. Made simple.

 This is why when your energy contract is due to finish, you need to cancel it within your notice period otherwise your energy supplier is within their rights to automatically sign you up to a new contract and new, usually higher rates.
 The new contract you end up with will not be good value for money or a competitive tariff, and you’ll be stuck with it for at least one year.

-The Letter of Authorisation (LOA) is essential if you intend to switch your business energy supplier using an energy broker like Exchange Utility.
-If you’d like more information on Letters of Authority you can take a look at our helpful guide.
-An LOA grants energy brokers like ourselves permission to liaise with suppliers on your behalf for a year and do all the switching for you.
-Download a letter of authority here.
+The Letter of Authority (LOA) is essential if you intend to switch your business energy supplier using an energy broker like Exchange Utility.
+If you’d like more information, we have a guide to Letters of Authority which you can take a look at.

 Your MPAN is the Meter Point Administration Number for electricity.
-You’ll find this on your electricity meter and on your electricity bill.
-You’ll need this number when you are ready to switch electricity supplier for your business as all energy advice services will need this.
+You’ll find this on your electricity meter and your electricity bill.
+You’ll need this number when you are ready to switch electricity suppliers for your business as all energy advice services will need this.

 Short for is the Meter Point Reference Number, this is specific to your gas meter.
-You’ll find it on your gas meter and on your bill.
-Again it is needed if you want to switch gas provider.
+You’ll find it on your gas meter and your gas bill.
+Again it is needed if you want to switch gas providers.

 This varies between 60 to 90 days depending on which provider you are tied to, but it’s useful to know if you plan on switching.